Resolute1950/SLEFLAC/README.md

 ### 4. Suggest a bill

 The tracker footer includes a "Suggest a bill" link to the SLEF Google Form.
-Responses are emailed to `Team@slef-moaa.com` for C-Chair review.
+Any MOAA member can submit a bill — responses are emailed to `Team@slef-moaa.com` for C-Chair review.
 To add an approved suggestion, follow "Adding new bills" below.

+---

+## Disclaimer

+The following disclaimer appears in both the tracker widget and the take-action page:

+> *This Legislative Action Center is a service provided by the State
+> Legislative Exchange Forum (SLEF) to support member advocacy.
+Listing a
+> bill does not constitute an endorsement of any particular legislative
+> outcome.
+Positions shown reflect the views of the submitting MOAA chapter
+> or council, not those of SLEF or MOAA.*

 ---